fatemeJalili/Engineering-Probability-and-Statistics/README.md

 # Engineering-Probability-and-Statistics
-This repository contains the code and documentation for the Engineering Probability and Statistics course assignments.
+This repository contains the code and documentation for the Engineering Probability and Statistics course computer assignments.